xjtuiair-cag/SiYuan-sdk/README.md

 ```

 ### Booting from an SD card
-The bootloader of ariane requires a GPT partition table so you first have to create one with gdisk.
+The bootloader requires a GPT partition table so you first have to create one with gdisk.

 ```bash
 $ sudo fdisk -l # search for the corresponding disk label (e.g. /dev/sdb)